-Although implementation plans are not a requirement for approving a TMDL, and EPA does not approve implementation plans, the implementation strategy for all the 30 acid impaired lake TMDLs is outlined on page 12.
+Although implementation plans are not a requirement for approving a TMDL, and EPA does not approve implementation plans, the implementation strategy for the seven acid impaired lake TMDLs is discussed briefly on page 10.
 VTDEC indicates that the vast majority of the pollutants contributing to the acid impairments in these lakes come from well beyond Vermont's borders.
 VTDEC has little direct control over these sources and must rely on national efforts spearheaded by EPA to accomplish the necessary reductions.
 There are no significant stationary sources of sulfur and nitrogen oxides in Vermont, and in-state emissions from mobile sources are among the lowest in the nation.